pysal/pysal/MIGRATING.md

-# Migrating to PySAL 2.0.
+# Migrating to PySAL 2.0

 <div align='left'>
 ![https://gitter.im/pysal/pysal](https://badges.gitter.im/pysal/pysal.svg)
 </div>

-PySAL, the Python spatial analysis library, has recently changed its package structure.
+PySAL, the Python spatial analysis library, will be changing its package structure.

-We've changed the module structure to better reflect *what you do* with the library rather than the *academic disciplines* the components of the library come from.
+- We are changing the module structure to better reflect *what you do* with the library rather than the *academic disciplines* the components of the library come from.

+- This also makes the library significantly more maintainable for us, since it reduces the bulk of the library and more evenly distributes the load for maintainers.

+- As an added benefit, it lets end users only install components they need, which is helpful for our colleagues in restricted data centers.

 This means that we have split the `pysal` package into many smaller components, each organized around a common set of problems:

 * `lib`: core functionality used by other modules to work with spatial data in Python, including: